-Task 12: Log in to RAST
+Task 13 (Optional) Log in to RAST

-Within your instance, go to http://rast.nmpdr.org/ If you already have an account, log-in with the details RAST provided to you.
+Within your instance, go to http://rast.nmpdr.org/ Log-in with the details RAST provided to you before you started this series of workshops.
 If you do not have one, you may need to wait several days for your login to be issued by RAST.
 Please skip ahead and come back to this section.